How do I find work placements that’ll give me an advantage?”

-Beca Scholarships are for Ngāi Tahu tertiary students who are studying architecture, engineering, environmental management, landscape design, planning, resource management, or urban design.
-We are looking for students who are enthusiastic, highly motivated and can fit a lot of varied work into their lives.
+Beca Scholarships are for Ngāi Tahu tertiary students who are studying at year 2 or above in engineering, architecture, planning, resource management, landscape design, urban design, or environmental management..
+We are looking for students who are enthusiastic, motivated and want to gain experience to help equip them for the world of work.

-Following this experience, scholarship recipients may progress to a Beca Graduate role and/or opportunities at the Ngāi Tahu office.
-They will have valuable experience which can also be used to assist whānau in their marae development projects, infrastructure projects, and environmental-related outcomes.
+Following this experience, scholarship recipients may progress to a Beca Graduate role or opportunities within the Ngāi Tahu offices.
+They will have gained valuable experience which could also be used to assist whānau in their marae development projects, infrastructure projects, and environmental-related outcomes.

-To apply for any of our grants or scholarships you will need your six-digit whakapapa number and your password is your 4 digit PIN.
+To apply for any of our grants or scholarships you will need access to your email, your six-digit whakapapa number and your password.
 If you’re unsure of either please call 0800 KAI TAHU (0800 524 8248) or follow this link to find your registration number.

 Not sure if you are eligible?
 That’s OK – let’s talk!
 Connecting is easy – just email [email protected] or

 We can answer all your questions and help you apply.

 Portia was the recipient of the 2019 Beca/Ngāi Tahu Scholarship and completed her internship in the Christchurch Beca office over the 2019/20 summer.
 Having completed her Master of Planning in 2020 at Lincoln University (Te Whare Wānaka o Aoraki), she has now joined the Beca team full-time as a planner.

 “I felt more prepared returning for my final year of study after gaining some work experience and putting the study into practice.
 The internship improved my report-style writing skills, critical-thinking, and gave me a greater understanding of the entire planning and consent process.
 I appreciate that Beca is involved in a range of projects, so I am gaining broad experience rather than be limited to only one aspect of planning.